 About 15% of Americans avoid going to the dentist due to misconceptions about dental procedures.

-Before you undergo any treatment, Dr. Michelle will examine your mouth and review any x-rays or other images to diagnose the cause of your toothache.
+Before you undergo any treatment, Dr. Hawthorne will examine your mouth and review any x-rays or other images to diagnose the cause of your toothache.
 If the cause turns out to be a tooth infection, your doctor will determine the extent of the damage and decide if root canal therapy can treat the problem.

-To start things off, Dr. Michelle will clean and numb the treatment site, all the way down to the including the nerves with local anesthesia.
+To start things off, Dr. Hawthorne will clean and numb the treatment site, all the way down to the including the nerves with local anesthesia.
 If you would like to be sedated during the procedure, your doctor will help you decide what kind of sedation will be best for you.

 To fill the space left by the decayed material, the interior of the tooth will be filled with “gutta-percha,” an inert, rubber-like material that supports the inside of the tooth to maintain its structure.

 Depending on how much enamel was removed during the procedure, the appearance and function of the tooth will be restored with either a filling or a dental crown.